-React simplifies the conceptual model of a UI by making it a function of state, but introducing animation complicates things by adding time as a factor.
-In my time working with React, I’ve tended to stick to CSS transitions and animations with the aid of CSSTransitionGroup, finding other animation techniques a bit hard to wrap my mind around.
-But obviously, CSS has its limits, and recently when thinking about how to implement a simple sequential animation in React, I decided it was time to explore my options.
-So, with this in mind I set a challenge for myself – reproduce the following animation using five different React animation libraries:
+React simplifies the conceptual model of a UI by making it a function of state, but animation complicates things by adding change over time into the equation.
+When I first started working with React, I tended to stick to CSS transitions and keyframe animations, finding other animation techniques a bit hard to wrap my mind around.
+CSS can actually get you quite far in React, but it has its limits — try implementing a staggered animation with many different DOM elements or complex easing, and you’ll soon find yourself getting frustrated.
+Recently, when thinking about how to implement a simple sequential enter and exit animation in React, I decided it was time to explore my options.
+I set a challenge for myself – reproduce the following animation using the major React animation libraries:

 This animation has a number of features that make it ever-so-slightly complex to implement, including: